neuropsychology/NeuroKit/docs/contributing/index.rst

 ############

-we're glad that you are considering joining the team and the community of open-science.
+We're glad that you are considering **joining the team** and the **community of open-science**.
 You can find step-by-step guides below that will show you how to make a perfect first contribution.

-Contents:
+**Contributing Guides:**

 .. toctree::
    :maxdepth: 1